asuc-octo/berkeleytime/frontend/public/assets/positions.md

 ________________________________________________________________________________________

 ### iOS Engineer
-**Teams:** Berkeley Mobile
+**Teams:** Stanfurd Mobile

-Our frontend iOS team is dedicated to building and improving Berkeley Mobile on iOS platforms by developing new features and addressing issues to improve the functionality and usability of the app.
+Our frontend iOS team is dedicated to building and improving Stanfurd Mobile on iOS platforms by developing new features and addressing issues to improve the functionality and usability of the app.

 As an iOS developer, you will identify and address areas of improvement in the user interface and functionality of the app in weekly 1-2 hour hack sessions during 2-week long sprints.